JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/radical-candor.md

 There are two dimensions to good guidance: care personally and challenge directly.

-your job is not to provide purpose but instead to get to know each of your direct reports well enough to understand how each one derives meaning from their work.
+Your job is not to provide purpose but instead to get to know each of your direct reports well enough to understand how each one derives meaning from their work.